arenekosreal/com.qq.QQ/README.md

 ### Unsafe permissions removed

-Unsafe permissions like accessing `/tmp` of host, or using `--device=all` are removed.
+Unsafe permissions like using `--device=all` are removed.
 Most of those should be performed through xdg-desktop-portal instead using those permissions.

 ## Disadvantages